 Today’s homes are tightly airtight, which is great for energy efficiency.
-But it also means your indoor air can be more contaminated than the air outside.
-In reality, the says it can be two to five times worse than outdoors.
-This may be troublesome, since the estimates we spend about 90% of our time in a building.
+But it also means your indoor air can be worse than the air outside.
+In reality, the EPA says it can be two to five times worse than outdoors.
+This may be troublesome, since we spend about 90% of our time in a building.

 Not sure which system is a good fit for your home?
 Our knowledgeable technicians can perform an indoor air quality audit.
-We’ll test several details that affect your air, including dust levels, VOCs and ventilation.
 Based on the results, we can then recommend the ideal solution for your family’s distinct needs.